SharonRodriguez67338/notes/README.md

 4. Practice defensive programming but avoid over-engineering.
 5. Continuously refactor and improve existing code to maintain simplicity.
 6. Embrace the power of well-chosen abstractions and libraries to solve complex problems elegantly.

+# 2024-02-05
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In software development, this translates to writing clean, maintainable code that's easy to understand and refactor.
+Strive for clarity and minimalism in your solutions, as complex systems often arise from the accumulation of simple, well-designed modules.
+Always remember that code is read far more often than it is written."

+In practice, this means:
+1. Write DRY (Don't Repeat Yourself) code.
+2. Use descriptive names for variables, functions, and classes.
+3. Employ consistent formatting and structure.
+4. Optimize for readability and modularity over premature optimization.
+5. Continuously refactor to keep complexity at bay.
+6. Embrace testing as a tool to ensure and maintain simplicity.